galderz/fibula/README.md

 The bootstrap module defines the main class as `bootstrap`.
 Although the bootstrap process is executed as is, without any additional bytecode in it, it reads the metadata generated when the Quarkus build run on the end-user JMH benchmark project.
-  * There are no flags in Fibula to decide whether ro run a native or JVM runner application.
-    Instead, the bootstrap makes the decision based on whether the native or JVM runner applications have been previously built.
-    If it finds both the native and JVM runner applications, it will run the JVM application.

 ## Makefile Guide